dmgatti/SingleCellRNAseq/_episodes/06-Biology-Driven-Analyses.md

 <img src="../fig/rmd-06-labelling-1.png" alt="plot of chunk labelling" width="612" style="display: block; margin: auto;" />

-> Exercise -- have students identify cell types
-> Might direct them to the Panglao database at https://panglaodb.se/index.html
-> They could ask: is it an immune cell?
-If yes it likely expresses
-> CD45 (Ptprc)

 > ## Challenge 1
 > We have identified the cell types for several large clusters.
 But there are
 > still several unlabelled clusters.
 We will divide the class into groups,
 > each of which will determine the cell type for one of the remaining clusters.
+> How should you do this?
+If you have a background in liver it
+> may be as simple as looking for genes you recognize as being
+> involved in the tissue's biology.
+More likely you are not a liver
+> expert.
+Try doing a simple Google search.
+You could Google
+> "*gene* cell type" or "liver *gene*".
+Look at the results
+> and see if you get any clues to the cell type.
+> This might include interpreting the results in light of the
+> biological functions of different cells in the tissue
+> (for example, the role of neutrophils in inflammation).
+> You can also ask simple questions about broad cell classifications.
+> For example, if it expresses CD45 (gene name Ptprc), the cell is likely
+> an immune cell of some kind.
+> You might also try going to
-> Go to: https://panglaodb.se/search.html and select "Mouse" in the "Species"
+> https://panglaodb.se/search.html and selecting "Mouse" in the "Species"
-> box.
-Then search for genes that appear as marker genes in each cluster.
+> box, then searching for genes that appear as marker genes in each cluster.
 >
 > > ## Solution to Challenge 1
 > >
-> > Cluster 5: S100a4, Macrophages
-> > Cluster 7: Igkc, B cells
+> > Cluster c5: Cx3cr1, Monocytes and Monocyte-derived cells
-> > Cluster 10: Rspo3, Fibroblasts
+> > Cluster c10: Dcn, Fibroblasts
-> > Cluster 11: Oit3, Endothelial Cells
+> > Cluster c11: Xcr1+ Dendritic Cells (cDC1)
-> > Cluster 13: Spp1, Unknown, possibly immune cell.
+> > Cluster c13: Spp1, Cholangiocytes
 > {: .solution}
 {: .challenge}